nanotech-69/HerLang/README.md

 ![HerLang](/assets/logo.png)
-# HarLang - A code language for her.
+# HerLang - A code language for her.

 Programming is not a male privilege, girls can also program well.